jessepav/lacygoill-wiki-backup/vim/debug.md

     │ Warning │ echo v:warningmsg        │ let v:warningmsg = 'foo' │
     └─────────┴──────────────────────────┴──────────────────────────┘

-## What type of message does `:verb cmd` give?
+## What type of message does `:verbose cmd` give?

 Status.

-## Does `:sil verb cmd` prevent Vim from giving and displaying messages?
+## Does `:silent verbose cmd` prevent Vim from giving and displaying messages?

 Yes:

-    :sil verb ru foobar.vim
+    :silent verbose runtime foobar.vim
     no message displayed˜
     no message added in `:mess`˜

-## How to react to a message given by `:verb cmd` without displaying any message?
+## How to react to a message given by `:verbose cmd` without displaying any message?

     let v:statusmsg = ''

-    sil verb cmd
+    silent verbose cmd

     if v:statusmsg is# '...'
         " do sth
     endif

-It works because `:sil verb` doesn't prevent Vim from populating `v:statusmsg`.
+It works because `:silent verbose` doesn't prevent Vim from populating `v:statusmsg`.

-## How to debug 'fde', 'fex' or 'inde'?
+## How to debug 'foldexpr', 'formatexpr' or 'indentexpr'?

-By  default, Vim  doesn't give  any  error message  when an  error occurs  while evaluating an expression used to set `'fde'`, `'fex'` or `'inde'`.
+By  default,  Vim   doesn't  give  any  error  message  when   an  error  occurs while  evaluating an  expression  used to  set  `'foldexpr'`, `'formatexpr'`  or `'indentexpr'`.

 To change that, set `'debug'` and give it the value `msg` or `throw`: